Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

              duration=0.25,
              interval=0,
              **detect_args)
-# frets: A list of the number of frets from the lowest to the highest note of the 6 strings of your guitar, the number of frets is an integer, if it is an empty string write 0, if it is a non-playing string write None
+# frets: A list of the number of frets from the lowest to the highest note of the 6 strings of guitar, the number of frets is an integer, if it is an empty string write 0, if it is a non-playing string write None
 # return_chord: Whether or not to return the chord type, if False it will determine what chord is played by the number of frets you pressed and return the specific chord name, default is True.
 # tuning: the tuning of the guitar, the default value is the standard tuning of a 6-string guitar, you can also customize the tuning of your guitar
 # duration: a list of note durations for the type of chord returned